seqan/seqan3/doc/howto/write_an_alphabet/index.md

 ## Shortcut: Alphabet base template

-In reality, you do not need to define all the functions you have learned in this exercise manually.
-Instead, you can inherit your type from seqan3::alphabet_base and just define the char-rank conversion in both directions.
+Often it is not required to implement the entire class yourself, instead you can derive from seqan3::alphabet_base which defines most things for you if you provide certain conversion tables.
 Read the documentation of seqan3::alphabet_base for details.
+This implementation deduces `bool` as the smallest possible rank type.
 \snippet dna2_inherit_base.cpp dna2

 # Further examples
 ## Implementation as enum class

 This is an example of a minimal custom alphabet that provides implementations for all necessary customisation points.

-As an enum class it already models std::StrictTotallyOrdered.
+As an enum class the values already have an order and therefore the class models std::StrictTotallyOrdered without defining the (in)equality and comparison operators.
+Opposed to the examples above, we use only free functions to model the functionality.
 \snippet test/unit/alphabet/custom_alphabet_test.cpp my_alph

 ## Implementation of a non-default-constructible class